 To my mind, the best food in a country is one which combines its history, and the influences of the country and comes from the people, not just a menu in a restaurant.
 Experiencing Cuban food by learning not just about the food, but also the history of the dish, the person cooking it and how it comes about is a truly enlightening experience.
-That’s why I think that the best Cuban food you can get is that which you learn about from the ground up, by buying the ingredients, by preparing it and by cooking it in a Cuban kitchen under the guidance of a local host.
+That’s why I think that the best Cuban food you can get is that which you learn about from the ground up, by buying the ingredients, preparing it, and by cooking it in a Cuban kitchen under the guidance of a local host.

 Why Take a Cuban Cooking Class in Cuba

 Taking a Cuban cooking class is a truly immersive experience.
 Not only do you get to spend time with a Cuban local, but you’ll also learn recipes that have been in Cuban families for generations.
 You’ll use local ingredients and discover Cuban aromas and flavors that will forever remind you of your time in Cuba.
 Both cooking classes that we recommend are held in family-run enterprises.
 Our Havana cooking class is held in a Cuban family-run paladar in Havana that has been running for more than 25 years and in Varadero, you’ll visit a family home and learn to cook with the family!

 Where to Take a Cookery Class in Varadero

 You’ll get four hours of foodie fun at this cooking class in Varadero.
 While the tour and cooking class meets in central Varadero, you’ll travel by minibus to Cardenas and take a tour in a horse-drawn carriage and then buy the ingredients for your cooking class.
 Then you’ll head to the home where you’ll be taught how to cook Cuban food.
 There’s a swimming pool at the home, so you’ll get a chance to cool off and relax – and you’ll also learn to make three Cuban cocktails – and, of course, to drink them too!
 Want to know more?
 Here are the Varadero cooking class details.